 As you have already seen, the long-term use of massive doses of kratom can produce unwanted side effects and adversely affect your health.
-It’s essential to recognize that every herbal supplement and even pharmaceutical drugs have adverse effects on the body when taken in excessive quantities; however, kratom has not studied in-depth.
+It’s essential to recognize that every plant and even pharmaceutical drugs have adverse effects on the body when taken in excessive quantities; however, kratom has not studied in-depth.

-So far, most anecdotal evidence about the potential ill effects of kratom point to problems with combining the herbal supplement with other drugs or alcohol.
+So far, most anecdotal evidence about the potential ill effects of kratom point to problems with combining the plant with other drugs or alcohol.
 When taken in reasonable doses, kratom may produce minor side effects that resolve within a day.
 Very few consumers report severe complications that require medical treatment, especially in comparison to those using opioid drugs to treat chronic pain conditions instead.

 Like actual opioids, kratom does come with some risk of dependence and addiction.
 Withdrawal symptoms can include anxiety, irritability, depression, and insomnia, but fewer than 10% of consumers who report regular kratom use become physically dependent to the point where withdrawal symptoms could occur.
 Those who plan to use kratom to make it easier to stop a real opioid habit should also note that the severity of withdrawal symptoms associated with kratom is generally much lower.